-At the beginning of my photography career, I worked as a fashion photographer, first assisting and then shooting fashion editorials in New York City.
-I quickly discovered that it was a niche that I did not find particularly fulfilling and that I was helping to create and perpetuate a very narrow definition of “beauty” in society: the idea that women are only beautiful if they are youthful and flawless.
+At the beginning of my career, I worked as a fashion photographer, first assisting and then shooting fashion editorials in New York.
+I quickly discovered that it was a niche I did not find fulfilling and that I was helping to perpetuate an unattainable standard of beauty and the idea that women are only beautiful if they are young and flawless.

 The "Ageless Beauty" series was covered in news media around the world, from The Huffington Post to the Australian television news network SBS Australia.
 In March 2016, it was featured in The Blank Wall Gallery in Athens, Greece, as part of the "Bodies" exhibit.

-“Society is completely warped and detached on what true beauty is.
+“Society is completely detached on what true beauty is.

-Now at 50, I am finally finding the truth in beauty.” -Victoria
+Now at 50, I am finally finding the truth.” -Victoria